INGSOFT-I-PBC/AdminSite/README.md

-# ERP Template with Django Framework
+# ERP project with Django Framework and Vue

-This repository contains the base configuration for an ERP with the Django Framework and the implementation for an API REST implementation
+This repository contains the configuration for an ERP with the Django Framework and the implementation for an API REST implementation